FRENCH SOUNDS FOR BEGINNERS

 This makes you more aware of your own pronunciation — and helps you adjust more quickly.

-Now, once you’ve identified a few tricky sounds, it’s time to learn how to actually produce these sounds.
+Now that you’ve identified a few tricky sounds, it’s time to learn how to actually produce these sounds.
+That’s the mechanics of pronunciation.

-Let’s take the [u] sound again (like in tout, vous, bonjour).
+Let’s take the [u] sound again (like in tout, vous, bonjour) and let’s learn how to pronounce that sound correctly.

 To pronounce [u] correctly: